patrickbucher/docs/agile/clean-agile.md

 Adopt the Circle of Life, especially the technical practices in the innermost circle.
 Without those, the code will degrage, and the Agile practices in the two outer rings will make a mess of everything very quickly.

+## Transformation

+The values of large organizations—safety, consistency, command-and-control, plan execution—are diametrically opposed to the values of Agile.
+Therefore, a transition to Agile is a transition in values.

+Such change is usually opposed the most by the middle-management layer, which is trained to avoid risks and direct communication.
+Middle management is a layer of indirection, after all—exactly what is to be avoided in Agile.
+Executives, on the other side, are risk takers that constantly seek out new opportunities, and therefore tend to be supportive of Agile transformations.

+Employees in special roles, such as tech leads, architects, or project managers, also tend to oppose Agile transformations, for they see their roles diminished in an Agile team.
+Actually, their skills and experience are especially needed in Agile teams.

+It is also possible for a development team to internally make the transition to Agile while still conforming the the process imposed by middle management towards the outside.
+Instead of arguing against writing analysis and design documents, those artifacts are just created during the first couple of sprints as a by-product of the code that already has been written.
+Analysis and design are done for every story, after all, especially in early stories.

+Even though this "faking it" can be considered dishonest, nobody will complain if it yields good results.
+The team just acts for the greater good of the company, as opposed to just complying to the demands of middle management.

+If the transition to Agile values only happens for a few individuals within a team, those employees tend to leave the team or the organization sooner or later, seeking out new opportunities better in alignment to their freshly acquired mindset.

+Large organizations usually don't adopt Agile as a whole entity, but create new, smaller organizations based on Agile values.
+Eventually, those new companies become bigger and grow out of the parent company, as the former thrives with Agile and the latter stagnates with its old ways.